Vitamin B6 - Do Kids Need Vitamin B6 (Pyridoxine)?

 *Amounts may vary for individuals who are pregnant and lactating

-Should You Give Vitamin B6 Supplements to Your Child?
+Should you Give Vitamin B6 Supplements to Your Child?

 Food Name | Serving size | Milligrams (mg) per serving |